contiv/netplugin/install/v2plugin/README.md

 ```

 ## Contiv plugin workflow
-  1. Etcd and OVS runs on the host.
-Check if they are installed
+  1. Etcd cluster should be brought up on the hosts on localhost:2379.
+If a different port (or Consul) is used, cluster-store option needs to be specified in the plugin install command.

   2. Install contiv v2plugin
   ```